Child benefit changes 2025: What does it mean for your family?

 At the time, this change wasn’t well-received, with many pointing out that a family with two parents both earning just under the threshold would still be eligible, while a family with just one high earner would not.

-Child Benefit is a payment that you can claim aimed at helping parents cope with the cost of bringing up children.
-You normally qualify for Child Benefit if you have or are responsible for a child under 16 (or under 20 if in certain types of education or training) and you live in the UK.
+Child benefit is a payment that can be claimed helping parents cope with the cost of bringing up children.
+You normally qualify for child benefit if you have or are responsible for a child under 16 (or under 20 if in certain types of education or training) and you live in the UK.
 It is usually paid every four weeks but can be paid weekly in some situations.
-There are separate rates payable for each child.
+There are separate rates payable for each child but there is no limit to how many children parents can claim for.

 Couple looking at paperwork

-Prior to 2013, Child Benefit was paid to all families with children, regardless of household income, but changes to the HMRC rules on Child Benefit came into force in 2013, reducing the entitlement of over a million families.
-With the recent rise in inflation, even more families have lost their entitlement to Child Benefit.
+Prior to 2013, child benefit was paid to all families with children, regardless of household income, but changes to the HMRC rules on child benefit came into force in 2013 reducing the entitlement of over a million families.

-Now the government has made another change, though this one is a little more positive.
-While it’s still the income of each partner in the household that counts, rather than your combined salaries, they’ve raised the threshold to £60,000.
+Last year, in 2024 the government made a more positive change; while it’s still the income of each partner in the household that counts, rather than your combined salaries, they’ve raised the threshold to £60,000.
 This means that, as long as no one in the household earns over £60,000, you’ll be entitled to the full child benefit.

 The government has also created a tapered High Income Child Benefit Charge for those earning between £60,000-£80,000 so if you or your partner earn in this bracket, it may still be worth claiming.
 If one of you earns over £80,000 you’re likely to lose the full amount in tax charges.